Skip to content

 Where applicable newly designed loop/helper handles improve grip & stability when lifting.
 The lid handle features a deeper clearance between the handle and lid.
 The All-Clad d5 nonstick pan is compatible with all cooktops, including induction.
 It is oven and broiler safe and can be washed in the dishwasher.
 Although we recommend you use your hands when it comes to nonstick cookware care and maintenance.

-The cheapest frying pan without Teflon
+The cheapest nonstick frying pan without Teflon

 Copper Chef 10-Inch Round Nonstick Fry Pan